DuskEagle/docs/v2.2/topology-patterns.md

 ## Multi-region clusters

-The sample patterns in this section indicate a broad placement of datacenters with “West”, “East” and “Central”.
-The latency numbers (e.g., 60ms) represent network round-trip from one datacenter to another.
+The sample patterns in this section indicate a broad placement of datacenters as `West`, `East` and `Central`.
+The latency numbers (e.g., `60ms`) represent network round-trip from one datacenter to another.

 ### Basic structure for minimum resilience

-Each region defines an availability zone.
-Three or more regions are recommended.
-Similar to the [local](#single-local-datacenter) topology, more regions can be added dynamically.
-It is recommended to have homogenous configuration among the regions for simplified operations.
-For sophisticated workloads, each region could have different node count and node specification.
-This heterogeneous configuration could better handle regional specific concurrency and load characteristics.
-The network latency among the regions is expected to be linear to the distance among the nodes.

-The diagram below depicts asymmetrical setup where the Central is closer to the West than the East.
-This configuration will provide better write latency to the write workloads in the West and Central.
+The diagram below depicts an asymmetrical setup where `Central` is closer to the `West` than the `East`.
+This configuration will provide better write latency to the write workloads in the `West` and `Central`.

 ~~~
 A---C         A---C